Janet Cheek, DO

 Practicing Since: 2003

 Dr. Janet Cheek joined the integrated team of care providers at Cancer Treatment Centers of America (CTCA) at Southwestern Regional Medical Center in September 2009.
-As a hospitalist, she primarily cares for the daily medical needs of inpatients.
+She currently serves as an Internist on the Metabolic Support team.

 "This is such a different environment compared to other medical centers I’ve been to," says Dr. Cheek.
 "And, my own philosophy of patient care fits the philosophy and mission behind this hospital.